fgvilches/learn-IA/README.md

 ### Part 5 Kaggle Project #3

-- [ ] Try your best at a competition of your choice from[Kaggle](https://www.kaggle.com/competitions)
+- [ ] Try your best at a competition of your choice from [Kaggle](https://www.kaggle.com/competitions)

 ___